aosabook/500lines/contingent/chapter.rst

 But we should note that, in the general case, that once we finish our topologically sorted rebuild we will still have to pay attention to the ``todo()`` list and keep looping until it is empty.
-That is because nodes can actually change their dependency list each time they run, and that therefore the pre-ordering we compute might not reflect the real state of the dependency graph as it evolves.
+That is because nodes can actually change their input list each time they run, and that therefore the pre-ordering we compute might not reflect the real state of the graph as it evolves.

 Why would the graph change as we are calculating it?

-The dependencies we have considered so far between documents are the result of static site design — here, the fact that each HTML page has a link to the preceding blog post.
-But sometimes dependencies arise from the content itself!
+The edges we have considered so far between documents are the result of static site design — here, the fact that each HTML page has a link to the preceding blog post.
+But sometimes edges arise from the content itself!
 Blog posts, for example, might refer to each other dynamically::

     I have been learning even more about the Pandas library.